Are you planning to sell your cosmetics in the UK ?

 Step 2: Cosmetic Product Safety Report (CPSR)

-The CPSR (Cosmetic Product Safety Report) A&B (signed by a Toxicologist) is a long and complex file of the UK Cosmetics Regulation.
+The CPSR (Cosmetic Product Safety Report) A&B (signed by a Toxicologist) is a long and complex file of the EU cosmetic regulation.

 The CPSR is a comprehensive document produced by a qualified toxicologist.
-This safety report intends to support and confirm the safe use of the cosmetic product, taking into consideration all pieces of information available, such as toxicological profiles of each ingredient and impurity, test results, certificates, declarations, raw materials documentation, etc. Introducing a cosmetic product to the UK market without a high-quality CPSR is a serious offensive that typically leads to withdrawal from the market, significant financial penalties and serious damage to the cosmetic brand’s reputation.
-Furthermore, it should be ensured that the CPSR are signed by qualified toxicologists with degrees recognized in the UK (for the UK market) and in the EU (for the EU market).
-Biorius has toxicologists recognized as qualified Safety Assessors on both sides of the Channel.
+This safety report intends to support and confirm the safe use of the cosmetic product, taking into consideration all pieces of information available, such as toxicological profiles of each ingredient and impurity, test results, certificates, declarations, raw materials documentation, etc. Introducing a cosmetic product to the EU market without a high-quality CPSR is a serious offensive that typically leads to withdrawal from the market, significant financial penalties and serious damage to the cosmetic brand’s reputation.

 The CPSR takes the form of two distinct sections, Part A and Part B.